prescottprue/react-redux-firebase/docs/roadmap.md

 * Implement [`firebase-server`](https://github.com/urish/firebase-server) for tests instead of using demo firebase instance

 #### Under Consideration
+* Detect Non HTTP environments (such as with SSR) so that `enableRedirectHandling: false` is not required in config
 * Allowing `presence` setting to accept a function for dynamically building presence path based on auth
 * Possibility of delayed initialization - [#70](https://github.com/prescottprue/react-redux-firebase/issues/70) (more research needed)